kurosakiaduma/weratedogs/README.md

 > Inferences:
-> * The most commonly used words on WRD are "pupper", "Meet", "happy", "h*ckin",
+> * The most commonly used words on WRD are "pupper", "Meet", "happy", "h*ckin", "doggo", "pup" etc
-> *
+> * Generally, a lot of positive words are used on WRD's Twitter.
 <hr>

-#### Q4:Generally, what's the sentiment given off by WRD?
+### Q4: Generally, what's the sentiment given off by WRD?
 Is it positive, neutral or negative?
 Is it subjective (personal and opinionated) or objective (factual)?
 > I will use a binary classifier using the Twitter data to detect the sentiment of each tweet.
 The input data is the text and the library in use will be Python's TextBlob.
 >
 > I will get the score of each tweet's polarity.
 Polarity is the output that lies between [-1,1], where -1 refers to negative sentiment and +1 refers to positive sentiment.